Misha999777/auth-oidc/README.md

 Login will be started automatically if it was configured to do so, if no, you can start it by
 <pre>authService.login()</pre>

-**WARNING: Do not place login() into componentDidMount(), ngOnInit(), etc... as it may break authentication process.
-Use autoLogin option if you want users to be redirected to the auth server as soon as they open your application**

 ### 5. Check login status
 You can check login status with